Cloud condensation nuclei: Marine cloud brightening

-Phytoplankton, CCNs, and climate
+Relation with phytoplankton and climate

-A 1987 article in Nature found that global climate may occur in a feedback loop due to the relationship between CCNs, the temperature regulating behavior's of clouds, and oceanic phytoplankton.
+A 1987 article in Nature found that global climate may occur in a feedback loop due to the relationship between CCNs, the temperature regulating behaviors of clouds, and oceanic phytoplankton.
 This phenomenon has since been referred to as the CLAW hypothesis, after the authors of the original study.
 A common CCN over oceans is sulphate aerosols.
 These aerosols are formed from the dimethyl sulfide (DMS) produced by algae found in seawater.
 Large algal blooms, observed to have increased in areas such as the South China Sea, can contribute a substantial amount of DMS into their surrounding atmospheres, leading to increased cloud formation.
 As the activity of phytoplankton is temperature reliant, this negative-feedback loop can act as a form of climate regulation.

 The Revenge of Gaia, written by James Lovelock, an author of the 1987 study, proposes an alternative relationship between ocean temperatures and phytoplankton population size.
 This has been named the anti-CLAW hypothesis In this scenario, the stratification of oceans causes nutrient-rich cold water to become trapped under warmer water, where sunlight for photosynthesis is most abundant.
 This inhibits the growth of phytoplankton, resulting in the decrease in their population, and the sulfate CCNs they produce, with increasing temperature.
 This interaction thus lowers cloud albedo through decreasing CCN-induced cloud formations and increases the solar radiation allowed to reach ocean surfaces, resulting in a positive-feedback loop.

-CCNs from Volcanoes
+From volcanoes

 Volcanoes emit a significant amount of microscopic gas and ash particles into the atmosphere when they erupt, which become atmospheric aerosols.
 By increasing the number of aerosol particles through gas-to-particle conversion processes, the contents of these eruptions can then affect the concentrations of potential cloud condensation nuclei (CCN) and ice nucleating particles (INP), which in turn affects cloud properties and leads to changes in local or regional climate.